Decateron/geosource/docs/reflection.md

 				- This is the main performance bottleneck of the algorithm, but is technically be constant
 				- Keep track of how deep you've gotten into each list, and the size of each list and send that info over to the user
 					- This will provide sufficient information to know where to start for each of these squares when attempting to load the next 20 posts
-- Optimizing website with minification and stuff
+- Optimizing the website with minification and stuff
 	- Honestly I'd rather it was rebuilt from ground up in something other than Polymer
 		- I'd suggest looking into React and Redux
-		- Google uses Polymer it in a few of their sites but personally I'm not convinced
 - Routing - allow for direct links to posts
 	- i.e. geosource.com/posts/#postID opens that post on the website